bpotts11/planb-events-client/README.md

 2. Create an app that allows a user to plan multiple events at a time all while staying organized and on budget.

 ## What is PlanB Events?
 PlanB Events is an app that connects event planners to vendors who offer products/services.With PlanB, the planner is able to keep track of multiple events, while keeping track of their budget and having a point of contact for the vendor.
+The vendor is able to connect customers looking for their service/products.

 ### Installation Instructions

-Clone planb-events-server repository (https://github.com/bpotts11/planb-events-server) Clone planb-events-client repository (https://github.com/bpotts11/planb-events-client)
+Clone planb-events-server repository (https://github.com/bpotts11/planb-events-server)

+Clone planb-events-client repository (https://github.com/bpotts11/planb-events-client)

 ## Client